Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 The hostility of the world against Christianity isn’t just in those nations where the church is persecuted severely for her faith.
 In the United States we have seen a growing wave of opposition against Christianity: Prayer was taken out of public schools decades ago.
 The ten commandments have been systematically legislated out of public view.
 The media consistently portrays Christians in a negative light; personal attacks against God’s people are direct and upfront.

 Should we be surprised?
-Not according to Jesus, who said, “If they persecuted Me, they will also persecute you” (John 15:20) Later, he also said, “Then they will deliver you up to tribulation and put you to death, and you will be hated by all nations for my name’s sake.”
+Not according to Jesus, who said, “If they persecuted me, they will also persecute you” (John 15:20) Later, he also said, “Then they will deliver you up to tribulation and put you to death, and you will be hated by all nations for my name’s sake.”
 (Matthew 24:9)

 Ever since the fall of humanity into sin, the world has been a hostile place for believers.
 It started already when Cain took Abel’s life, and that hostility will continue until the Prince of Peace returns and ushers in true, eternal peace in the new heavens and the new earth.

 Along with the hostility of the world we all face a flood of many troubles.
-In verse 4 and 5 David is still speaking about Israel’s enemies, and he likens them to a flood.
+In verses 4 and 5 David is still speaking about Israel’s enemies, and he likens them to a flood.
 In verse 4 and 5 he writes: “... the flood would have engulfed us, the torrent would have swept over us, the raging waters would have swept us away.”

 Have you noticed how Scripture never sugarcoats the Christian life?
 Eliphaz pointed out to Job that, “Man is born to trouble as sparks fly upward” (Job 5:7).
 Jesus said, “In this world you will face trouble.
 But take heart, I have overcome the world” (John 16:33).
 And Paul and Barnabas strengthened and encouraged struggling believers, assuring them that, “We must through many hardships enter the kingdom of God.”
 (Acts 14:22)